elastx/elx-docs/content/en/docs/kubernetes/guides/cert-manager.md

 ---
-title: "Certmanager "
+title: "Cert-manager and Cloudflare demo"
-description: "Full example to setup Cert manager"
+description: "Using ClusterIssuer with cert-manager and wildcard DNS"
 weight: 5
 alwaysopen: true
 ---